awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

    + **transfer\_stream\.py**\.
 App logic\.
    + **greengrasssdk**\.
 Required library for Python Greengrass Lambda functions that publish MQTT messages\.

-     Stream manager operations are available in version 1\.5\.0 of the AWS IoT Greengrass Core SDK for Python\.
+     [Stream manager operations](work-with-streams.md) are available in version 1\.5\.0 or later of the AWS IoT Greengrass Core SDK for Python\.
    + The dependencies you installed for the AWS IoT Greengrass Core SDK for Python \(for example, the `cbor2` directories\)\.

    When you create the `zip` file, include only these items, not the containing folder\.